plone/documentation/manage/deploying/front-end/nginx.rst

 If you intend to use nginx for session balancing between ZEO processes, you need to be aware of session affinity.
 By default, ZEO processes don't share session data.
-If you have site functionality which stores user-specific data on the server, let's say an ecommerce site shopping cart, you must always redirect users to the same ZEO client process or they will have 1/number of processes chance to see the orignal data.
+If you have site functionality which stores user-specific data on the server—let's say an ecommerce site shopping cart—you must always redirect users to the same ZEO client process or they will have 1/number of processes chance to see the original data.

 Make sure that your :doc:`Zope session cookie </develop/plone/sessions/cookies>` are not cleared by any front-end server (nginx, Varnish).